pnair03/cse15l-lab-reports/lab-report-4.md

 ![Image](ss26.png)

-FOr the implementation that was reviewed, none of the tests passed as well.
+For the implementation that was reviewed, none of the tests passed as well.
 Here is the output produced:

 ![Image](ss27.png)